dmauser/dmauser/README.md

 ### Introduction

-I am Cloud Networking Specialist at Microsoft.
-Therefore you will find mostly Azure Networking related stuff here.
+I am currently working as a Cloud Networking Specialist at Microsoft.
+Therefore you will find most of the content related to Azure Networking.

 ### Repository Structure